Release date: 16/01/2018

 Emma Knights, chief executive at National Governance Association, said: “I am delighted that NGA has been chosen to deliver the DfE’s governance training.
 High-quality training for governors and trustees is essential to our mission of promoting outstanding governance in schools.
 Members tell us that they value training which improves their confidence and effectiveness, and so we know that our Leading Governance programmes will have a real impact in improving the educational standards and wellbeing of children.”

 Malcolm Trobe, Deputy General Secretary of the Association of School and College Leaders, said: “Good governance is vital to schools and colleges, so access to high-quality training is very important.
 We are therefore delighted that the NGA will be delivering governance development programmes to chairs, future chairs and clerks, and we would encourage school and college leaders to promote these programmes to their governors.
 We are also pleased that the NGA is working with ASCL Professional Development on the governance element of our National Professional Qualification for Executive Leadership programme, which starts at the end of February.”

 Simon Osborne, chief executive at ICSA: The Governance Institute, said: “As the leading UK authority on governance, the professionalisation of maintained school and academy clerks is something that we are extremely keen to support.
 Academy trusts are growing in number year by year and it is essential that properly qualified governance professionals are in place to support and protect the essential work of our schools in improving children’s life chances.”

-You can find out more about NGA Leading Governance here.
+Find out more about NGA Leading Governance.